 We have a team of eight in charge of all logistics of the SIEB program.
 We reached out to schools and institutions to recruit potential judges and teams.
 Meanwhile, we started to develop the official documents of our Ethics Bowl competition, adapting from the original US Ethics Bowl documents.

 We conducted interviews for students based on our self-designed rubric.
-20 teams (101 students) from 15 schools across 2 provinces (Shanghai & Wuhan, Hubei) were selected to participate in the competition, though all candidates can still join our online seminars.
+20 teams (101 students) from 15 schools across 2 provinces (Shanghai & Wuhan, Hubei) were selected to participate in the Shanghai competition, though all candidates can still join our online seminars.
 Click here for the list of participating schools.

 The SIEB was postponed due to the COVID-19 outbreak.
 We strived to find alternative solutions for our event.